 Usage 1: List Installed Anaconda Packages

-You can retrieve the list of installed packages on Ubuntu, by running this command:
+You can retrieve the list of installed packages in the active Anaconda environment by running this command:

 conda list